MrCappyy/MrCappyy/README.md

 ## Contact

-Here’s the updated contact section with that more casual tone:

----

-## Contact

 Yeah idk, if it's serious: [hello@mrcappy.net](mailto:hello@mrcappy.net) If it’s about DynaCraft: [team@dynacraft.net](mailto:team@dynacraft.net) Otherwise?
 Don’t.

----

 *Not for hire.
 Don’t DM me to code something.
 I’m building my own shit.*

----

-Let me know if you want this stylized into a GitHub README or site landing section.